skyfox69/jsapi/README.md

 end
 ```

-The one and only positional argument of the `api_operation` directive specifies the name of the
+The one and only positional argument specifies the name of the operation.
+It can be omitted if
-operation.
-It can be omitted if the controller handles one operation only.
-The `api_operation`
+the controller handles one operation only.
+The `api_operation` directive takes the following
-directive takes the following keywords:
+keywords:

 - `:callbacks` - See [Callbacks].
 - `:deprecated` - Specifies whether or not the operation is deprecated.